 - The Lender must offer outstanding customer service to our borrowers, including providing local representatives and electronic fund transfer capabilities to assist us in better serving our students in a timely and efficient manner.

-- The Lender must offer name recognition in the region, so as to foster a level of trust for the borrower.
+- The Lender must offer name recognition in the region, to foster a level of trust for the borrower.

 - The Lender must have a proven history of success in providing lending services to the Art Academy of Cincinnati.

-- The Lender must demonstrate its committment to student borrowers by providing outstanding benefits and repayment options, such as interest rate reductions and zero fees.
+- The Lender must demonstrate its commitment to student borrowers by providing outstanding benefits and repayment options, such as interest rate reductions and zero fees.

 Changes to private loan regulations will require borrowers to complete and sign a self-certification form prior to loan funds disbursing.
 The form must show the cost of attendance, expected family contribution, estimated financial assistance, total aid, and maximum private loan amount allowed.
-All of this information is presented on the student's financial aid award letter.
-If you need help understanding your award letter please call the Financial Aid office at 513-562-8751.
+This information is presented on the student's financial aid award letter.
+If you need help understanding your award letter, please call the Financial Aid office at 513-562-8757.

 Lenders will also be sending a disclosure form to borrowers for approval.
 Student borrowers and their co-signers will need to review the form carefully when it arrives, and then sign and return it to the lender before loan funds will disburse.